sujayalaspure/scaler-timer/readme.md

 - Download the scaler-timer.crx from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
 - Install into chrome
 - Enjoy :fire:

+---

-  | if you are getting error while installing, please check the following:
+:construction: if you are getting error while installing, please check the following:

 - download the repo to your computer
 - open chrome and go to chrome://extensions